yanchith/rusterizer/README.md

 ```

 - proc macro derive for `Smooth`
-- polish nalgebra interop (From/Into impls)
+- polish glam interop (From/Into impls)
   * float normalization in From/Into impls?
   * float normalization in image?
 - triangle clipping